-On 13 January 2018, the full deliciousness of the Manning Valley will be unleashed at our second TasteFest on the Manning.
-Hosted by the Taree Lions Club and Civic HeART, TasteFest is super-family-friendly with entertainment and food for all ages.
+On The 1st and 2nd of April 2022, the full deliciousness of the Manning Valley will be unleashed at our second TasteFest on the Manning.
+Hosted by the Taree Lions Club , TasteFest on the Manning is super-family-friendly with entertainment and food for all ages.
 It’s a celebration of our region’s love of food.
 You see, food’s ‘a movement’ in the Manning.

 Our cafes are proud to buy local.
 Our farmers markets are bustling weekly hives of activity.
 But TasteFest will also welcome gourmet producers from all corners of Australia.

-Set on the foreshore of the Manning, the festival will run alongside our annual Summer Rowing Regatta.
-Pull up your rug by the river, savour that treat from the food truck, or check out the boutique beer garden.
+Set on the foreshore of the Manning which makes it an ideal spot to pull up your rug by the river, savour that treat from the food truck, or check out the boutique beer garden.
 Because its all about creating those special summer moments.

 There will be a range of seating and standing table options and lots of undercover area.
 The event will go ahead rail, hail or shine and remember, the Manning foreshore is the coolest place to be on a warm summers day!

 So go on – come along and get your taste of the Manning.

 Driving – We’re three-and-a-half hours north of Sydney (319km).
 Just hop on the F3 freeway at Wahroonga and head north on the Pacific Highway.